Iraqw people

-The Iraqw people (/I'ra:ku:/) are a Cushitic ethnic group inhabiting the northern Tanzanian regions.
+The Iraqw or Iraqu (/I'ra:ku:/) are a Cushitic ethnic group inhabiting the northern Tanzanian regions.
 They dwell in southwestern Arusha and Manyara regions of Tanzania, near the Rift Valley.
 The Iraqw people then settled in the southeast of Ngorongoro Crater in northern Karatu District, Arusha Region, where the majority of them still reside.
 In the Manyara region, the Iraqw are a major ethnic group, specifically in Mbulu District, Babati District and Hanang District.

 History

 Many Kenyan tribes and cultures recall a community, or more specifically, two closely associated ethnicities, which in part practiced Sirikwa culture.
 Among the Ameru inhabiting Mount Kenya today, they recall upon their ancestors' arrival, they met two peoples living in harmony, one, Kalenjin speaking hunter-gather cave-dwellers (probably the aboriginal Ogiek), and another, practicing Stone Bowl cultural complex.
 The latter, they called Lumbwa, Humba, and Humbua.
 The description of these two communities coincides with similar oral traditions for a group of communities that were referred to as Oropom, Jenqwel, Sirikwa, Sengwer, Sikker, among others.

 Profoundly, among the Kalenjin and the Turkana, their word for Sirikwa culture-practicing community sound close in resemblance to the word Iraqw, such as Sirikwa among Kipsigis and Nandi.
 A remnant of the Sirikwa culture peoples is the Sengwer tribe of Kalenjin that inhabits Cherangany Hills.
 There's an association through the Sengwer people through their other eponym, Cherangany, to events that took place and resulted in their refuge in the hills; the Maasai accorded them the name Cherangany derogatively due to loss of wealth in cattle and territorial claim.
 They would also have been called Kwavi.

 It is believed that upon displacement of Maliri people by Jie into offshoot Kalenjin tribes including Dasaanach of Ethiopia, Sebei of Uganda and Pokot of Kenya, interaction between the latter and Iraqw resulted in cultivating a seedbed of Kalenjin tribes such as Sengwer, Marakwet, Nandi, Kipsigis and Okiek/Ogiek in Lake Baringo.
 Borowed Somali words in Kalenjin, including the number system, demonstrate influence and interaction with a Cushitic culture that may have most likely resulted from their interaction.